897 words

 Final Thoughts#

 This isn’t an ad.
-It’s a sober takeaway after deliberately breaking Exchange: Stellar Repair for Exchange works.
+It’s the sober readout after I broke Exchange on purpose and watched what happened: Stellar Repair for Exchange works.

-If you’re responsible for Exchange servers and don’t have this kind of tool in your back pocket, you’re gambling with downtime.
+If you run Exchange servers and don’t keep something like this in your back pocket, you’re betting against downtime.
+That’s a bet you lose eventually.

 My advice?